marmello77/mello-et-al-2019-SD1/README.md

 E-mail: marmello@gmail.com.

 How to cite: Mello et al. 2018.
 Insights on the assembly rules of a continent-wide multilayer network.
 Supplementary Data 1.
-Available at www.marcomello.org.

 Updated on October 16th, 2018 (English version).
 Run in R version 3.4.3 (2017-11-30) -- "Kite-Eating Tree"